 120 W Santa Fe

 Visit the Walt Disney Hometown Museum to view our interpretive exhibits telling the Disney family story focusing on Walt’s childhood in Marceline.
 Our unique collection of family artifacts is found nowhere else in the world.
 Gift Shop on premises.
-Open April 1-Oct 31.
-Closed Mondays, admission charged.
+Open all year.
+Closed every Monday.

 200 W. Broadway Street